Policy H1: Protection and Enhancement of the World Heritage Site

-Development proposals throughout Our Neighbourhood must be shown to sustain, conserve and enhance the setting of the World Heritage Site by:
+Development proposals throughout Our Neighbourhood should be shown to sustain, conserve and enhance the setting of the World Heritage Site where appropriate by:

 - carrying out an assessment of how the development will affect the setting of the World Heritage Site, including views to and from the World Heritage Site; and

 - taking opportunities to open up lost views and create new views and vistas.